abpframework/abp/docs/en/tutorials/book-store/part-01.md

 }
 ````

-* ABP Framework has two fundamental base classes for entities: `AggregateRoot` and `Entity`. **Aggregate Root** is a [Domain Driven Design](../../framework/architecture/domain-driven-design) concept which can be thought as a root entity that is directly queried and worked on (see the [entities document](../../framework/architecture/domain-driven-design/entities.md) for more).
+* ABP has two fundamental base classes for entities: `AggregateRoot` and `Entity`. **Aggregate Root** is a [Domain Driven Design](../../framework/architecture/domain-driven-design) concept which can be thought as a root entity that is directly queried and worked on (see the [entities document](../../framework/architecture/domain-driven-design/entities.md) for more).
 * The `Book` entity inherits from the `AuditedAggregateRoot` which adds some base [auditing](../../framework/infrastructure/audit-logging.md) properties (like `CreationTime`, `CreatorId`, `LastModificationTime`...) on top of the `AggregateRoot` class.
 ABP automatically manages these properties for you.
 * `Guid` is the **primary key type** of the `Book` entity.